aus-ref-clim-data-nci/aus-ref-clim-data-nci/_sources/collection/governance.md

 ## Scope of the collection
 The scope of this collection is to host replicas of climate datasets which are of interest to the ACS project/community.
-An initial list is provided “here”.
+An initial list of datasets is provided [here](list.md).
 The dataset list was initially compiled by a group of data managers based on current dataset usage by the climate community and expected needs of the ACS project.
-We sought the ACS and wider community input via a survey.
-We reviewed the initial list based on the survey results.
+We sought the ACS and wider community input via a [survey](https://forms.gle/4BiXS3wtEPAwCgA6A) and reviewed the initial list based on the survey results.
 This initial list might change in the future based on users requests and changes to projects.
-To make both the management of the dataset and the storage viable we will use the following criteria to determine which datasets to add/remove from the collection.
+To make both the management of both datasets and storage viable and transparent we set some criteria to determine which datasets to add/remove from the collection.

+### Criteria to accept a new dataset
-The primary criteria is that a dataset should be useful to the ACS project, as this is the storage that provides the storage.
-However, to avoid unnecessary duplication of data on the NCI servers and to facilitate user experience, exception to this rules are allowed where
+The primary criteria is that a dataset should be useful to the ACS project, as this is the project that provides the storage.
+However, to avoid unnecessary duplication of data on the NCI servers and to facilitate user experience, exception to this rule are allowed where:

-Other partners required a different version or extra variables from datasets already hosted in this collection Where datasets are grouped in sub-collections e.g. if most precipitation datasets are already part of this collection then it is reasonable to add new ones here.
+ - other partners required a different version or extra variables from datasets already hosted in this collection
+ - datasets are grouped in sub-collections e.g. if most precipitation datasets are already part of this collection then it is reasonable to add new ones here.
-Dataset which are likely to be of use to the ACS researchers in the future if not immediately, provided storage and FTE effort to manage it are reasonable
+ - dataset which are likely to be of use to the ACS researchers in the future if not immediately, provided storage and FTE effort to manage it are reasonable

-In case of doubt the committee will be consulted and decide on a new dataset suitability Any dataset request that requires a big amount of storage and/or a considerable FTE effort to manage should be evaluated regardless of the origin of the request.
+In case of doubt the collection managers will be consulted and decide on a new dataset suitability Any dataset request that requires a big amount of storage and/or a considerable FTE effort to manage should be evaluated regardless of the origin of the request.

-### Contributions
+## Contributions
 This is a community-managed collection, we do not expect users to contribute directly but we would like support from their institutions/projects by providing in-kind time from one of their data managers to help maintaining this resource in the longer term.